Comparison of semi-supervised deep learning algorithms for audio classification: Conclusions

-In this article, we reported monophonic audio tagging experiments in a semi-supervised setting on three standard datasets of different sizes and content, the very small-sized ESC-10 with generic audio events, urban noises with UrbanSound8K, and speech with Google Speech Commands, using only 10\% of the labeled data samples and the remaining 90\% as unlabeled samples.
-We adapted and compared four SSL existing algorithms for this task, two methods that use two neural networks in parallel: Mean Teacher and Deep Co-Training, and the two single-model methods MixMatch and FixMatch, that rely in particular on data augmentation.
+In this article, we reported audio classification experiments in a semi-supervised setting on three standard datasets of different sizes and content, the very small-sized ESC-10 with generic audio events, urban noises with UrbanSound8K, and speech with Google Speech Commands.
+We used only 10\% of the labeled training data samples and the remaining 90\% as unlabeled samples.
+We adapted and compared five SSL algorithms for this task, two methods that use two neural networks in parallel: Mean Teacher and Deep Co-Training, and the three single-model methods MixMatch, ReMixMatch and FixMatch, that strongly rely on data augmentation.

-All the four methods brought significant gains compared to a supervised training setting using 10\% of labeled data.
-They performed better than supervised learning without augmentation, and MixMatch and FixMatch were even better than supervised learning with augmentation.
-On ESC-10, FixMatch reached the best Error Rate of 13.33\%.
-The relative gains were 58.34\% and 41.20\%, when compared to a supervised training using 10\% of labeled data, without and with augmentation, respectively.
-On UrbanSound8K, MixMatch outperformed all the other methods, reaching a 18.02\% Error Rate.
-Compared to a 10\% supervised training without and with augmentation, the respective relative improvements were 46.69\% and 24.13\%.
-On Google Speech Commands, it is also MixMatch that reached the best Error Rate of 3.25\%.
-The relative improvement was 67.53\% and 49.70\% when compared to a 10\% supervised training without and with augmentation, respectively.

-Mixup is an efficient regularization technique that is at the heart of the MixMatch mechanism.
-Its significant impact on this method has encouraged us to add it on the three other SSL approaches.
-Adding mixup systematically brought performance gains, which allowed us to get closer to supervised learning performance when using 100\% of the labeled data available, and when using with data augmentation.
-Using FixMatch with mixup, the difference was 0.31 points (1.70\%) only for UrbanSound8K and Google Speech Commands (10.33\%).
+\corrige{ All the five methods brought significant gains compared to a supervised training setting using 10\% of labeled data.
+They performed better than supervised learning without augmentation.
+On UBS8K, MixMatch and FixMatch were very close to fully supervised learning with augmentation (100\% of labeled training data).
+On ESC-10, ReMixMatch reached the best Error Rate of 12.00\%.
+The relative gains were 62\% and 47\%, when compared to a supervised training using 10\% of labeled data, without and with augmentation, respectively.
+On UrbanSound8K, MixMatch obtained the best results, reaching 18.02\% Error Rate.
+Compared to a 10\% supervised training without and with augmentation, the respective relative improvements were 47\% and 24\%.
+On Google Speech Commands, MixMatch again reached the best Error Rate of 3.25\%.
+The relative improvement was 68\% and 51\%, compared to a 10\% supervised training without and with augmentation, respectively. } Mixup is an efficient regularization technique that is at the heart of the MixMatch and ReMixMatch algorithms.
+Its consistent impact in MM and RMM encouraged us to add it to the other SSL approaches.
+In almost all the experiments, adding mixup brought consistent improvements, which allowed us to get closer to the best supervised learning settings using 100\% of the labeled data available.
+For instance, adding mixup to FixMatch reduced the error rates on UrbanSound8K from 21.4\% to 18.3\%, and from 4.4\% to 3.3\% on Google Speech Commands, to be compared with 17.9\% and 3.0\% respectively, obtained in the best supervised learning settings.